 Our principal data source is the ECINF survey (Pesquisa de Economia Informal Urbana) on informal firms realized by the Brazilian Statistics Bureau (IBGE).
-We use the 2003 edition of that survey, collected in October 2003, from which we obtain information on 48,701 entrepreneurs in urban regions from all states in the Brazilian federation.12 We also use the 1997 edition for the analysis present in subsection 4.9.
+We use the 2003 edition of that survey, collected in October 2003, from which we obtain information on 48,701 entrepreneurs in urban regions from all states in the Brazilian federation.
+We also use the 1997 edition for the analysis present in subsection 4.9.
 The focus is on units with five or less employees and the sampling strategy uses the demographic census as a frame.
 Before the survey, preliminary interviews screened households for the presence of at least one entrepreneur with a business employing five or less people.
 Households without such an entrepreneur were not included in the frame for the survey.
 The sampling was designed in two stages: in each state (of a total of 27) the primary sampling units (urban sectors) are stratified geographically in three strata (capital, other urban sectors in the capital metropolitan area and remaining urban sectors).
 In a second step, the primary sampling units were stratified according to levels of income within the geographical stratum.
-Urban sectors were then randomly selected with probability proportional to the number of households in the sector.
-From each selected urban sector a total of 16 households was then randomly selected for interviews.13.
-Since the focus of the survey and the definition of informal economic unit adopted by the Brazilian statistics bureau were those firms with less than five employees and not those in irregular situation, we do believe answers were truthful even when individuals were inquired about their status with the Brazilian tax authorities.
-Interviewees were made aware that information collected for the survey was confidential and would only be utilized for statistical purposes.14
+Urban sectors were then randomly selected with a probability proportional to the number of households in the sector.
+From each selected urban sector a total of 16 households was then randomly selected for interviews..
+Interviewees were made aware that information collected for the survey was confidential and would only be utilized for statistical purposes, and a vast majority actually cliamed thir firms were informal.